Clive Geary

 Thomas Francis Clive Geary (6 May 1922 – 24 July 2004) was a New Zealand cricketer.
-He played one first-class match for Otago in 1940/41.
+He played one first-class match for Otago during the 1940–41 season.

 Geary was born at Dunedin in 1922 and was educated at King's High School in the city.
 He worked as a teacher.
 As well as cricket, Geary played rugby union for Otago.
 In later life he was a selector for the Otago cricket team.
-Following his death in 2004 an obituary was published in the New Zealand Cricket Annual.
+Following his death in 2004 an obituary was published in the New Zealand Cricket Almanack.